Discovering Mythology (Challenge Kit)

 • Ancient Greeks were very religious and believed in many gods.

-• The Greek gods appeared as humans endowed with superhuman strength and ageless beauty and were all very tall.
+• The Greek gods appeared as humans endowed with superhuman strength and ageless beauty, and were all very tall.
 They could also transform into humans.

 • The ancient Greeks believed that the world was flat and consisted of many parts.